Hecate2/AnyUpdate/README.md

 Also `AnyUpdateSafe.py` is provided on the testnet at `0x52aabe7814458f83eb8197dcce68ff30597c37d3`.
 You can write on any key safely with this contract, though overwriting the keys `original_nef_file` and `original_manifest` is noneffective. `AnyUpdateSafe` costs more GAS than `AnyUpdate`.

+Then `AnyUpdateShort.py` on testnet at `0x643a7a9bb8e051ed35546ce146982a7ca9468c5f` gives a flexible way to give arguments to your methods.
+Note that a shorter contract does not always save your fee.
+Usually the fee is minimized when the length of my contract is close to that of yours.

 The test `tests/update_test.py`  using `Neo3vm` will not succeed because `_deploy` is an invalid method name.
 So just try an RPC test!

 The test suite in this repository will not be maintained in the future, because it is a duplicate of that in https://github.com/Hecate2/neo-ruler/ .